History of the Order of AHEPA 1922 - 1972

 King Paul of Greece died, and President Lyndon B. Johnson in a press conference named his personal representatives to the funeral as: Former President Harry S. Truman, Mrs. Johnson, Archbishop lakovos, Supreme President John G. Plumides, Judge John Pappas, U.S. Representative John Brademas, Presidential Special Assistant Mike Manatos, and Past Supreme President George C. Vournas.
 With the exception of Mrs. Johnson, all members of the American official representatives to the funeral of King Paul, were members of the Order of Ahepa, undoubtedly a signal honor to the fraternity's place in all aspects of American life.

-Recipients of the AHEPA Socratic Award
+Initial Recipient of the AHEPA Socratic Award

 Affairs in Cyprus were again making headlines, and the Ahepa issued this statement on the subject: